Mohammadpur, Dhaka

 Which Part of Palm Tree is Useful?

 The palm tree is a versatile plant that has many uses.
-The leaves, trunk, fruit, and even the roots can be used for different purposes.
-The leaves are used for thatching roofs, making baskets, and mats.
+The leaves, trunk, fruit, and even roots can be used for different purposes.
+The leaves are used for thatching roofs, and making baskets, and mats.

 The trunks are used for construction material and fuel wood.
 The fruits are eaten fresh or made into wine.
 The oil from the fruit is also used for cooking and cosmetics.